Improving Response Rates

 - Explain to the class:

-Monitor your response rates periodically and take active steps to improve low response before the TCE ends.
+Monitor your response rates periodically and take active steps to improve low response before the SCS ends.

-- Use to drop-down menu to select 'View Currently or Recently Open TCEs'.
+Use to drop-down menu to select 'View Currently or Recently Open SCSs'.
 A list of your courses with the current response rate will appear.

-- Always remind students their responses are anonymous.
-The TCE System does track who has responded for email reminders.
-(We will remind non responders by email of the closing time.)
+- Remind students their responses are anonymous.
+The SCS System does track who has responded for email reminders.
+(We will remind non-responders by email of the closing time.)

 - Halfway through with less than 75% response rate?
 Email your students, tell them how important it is for the credibility of the results that every student participate.

 It is perfectly appropriate in large classes where the grading scheme permits, to offer bonus points for participation.
-It is important to remind them that what they say is anonymous, but the TCE system software does let them document their own participation to claim the bonus points.
-Here are some instructions about documenting TCE participation for you with an example of instructions for students.
+It is important to remind them that what they say is anonymous, but the SCS system software does let them document their own participation to claim the bonus points.
+Here are some instructions about documenting SCS participation for you with an example of instructions for students.